Brown Trout Redd Counts

 We have been collaborating with other groups to count redds, of Brown Trout in the lower Elbow River since 1994, and we have been the main organizer of this important project since 2009.
 Why do we keep doing it every year?
 We believe it is important to ensure this project continues as an annual count in order to ensure the data collected is as accurate as it can be, that trends over time can be observed, and the location of redds can be used to ensure land use decisions don’t negatively impact Calgary’s blue-ribbon trout fishery.

-2022 Redd Counts
+2023 Redd Counts

-We completed the Brown Trout Redd Count on the Elbow River on November 4, 2022, with 11 volunteer citizen scientists, 2 professional raft guides, and 1 professional biologist who trained everyone how to recognize and consistently count the current year’s Brown Trout redds prior to departure from the base of the Glenmore Dam.
+The count on the Elbow River was on November 3, 2023, with 10 volunteer citizen scientists, 2 professional raft guides, and 1 professional biologist who again trained everyone how to recognize and consistently count the current year’s Brown Trout redds prior to departure from the base of the Glenmore Dam.
 We also had several volunteers and 2 staff from Calgary River Valleys who provided parking for vehicles at the meeting location and counting finish area at Fort Calgary, waders for volunteers to use, hand & foot warmers, a hot lunch at Stanley Park, and access to washrooms at the stops.

-Here are some pictures from the Elbow River Brown Trout Redd Count from November 4, 2022, as well as the up-to-date chart of the numbers of redds counted.
-Please contact us if you want more detail on the locations of the redds within the river.
+We have included some some pictures from the Elbow River Brown Trout Redd Count from November 3, 2023, as well as the up-to-date chart of the numbers of redds counted.

 Brown Trout Spawning Education